Find out where you'll stand on your next application by getting a copy of your credit file for free.

 How can I receive a free credit report within 10 days?

-You have a right to know how your credit file looks.
-Credit file agencies are required to provide you with a copy of your credit file within 10 days of you requesting for it.
+Credit file agencies are required to provide you with a copy of your credit file within 10 days of you requesting it.
 They are also required to ensure that the credit information they hold on you is accurate, updated and relevant, so you can send them revision requests if you discover any errors in your credit history.
 You're eligible to receive your credit file within 10 days if you meet the following criteria:

 What information is held on my credit file?

 - Personal details.
-This includes your name, current address, your employment number, date of birth and driver’s license number.
+This includes your name, current address, where you work, your date of birth, your gender and your driver’s license number.

 What credit reporting agencies can I receive a copy of my credit report from?

-- Experian Credit Servicers - This credit information provider can help you manage your financial information and correct errors in your credit file.
-You can get a copy of your credit card from them for free within 10 days and get help in improving your credit reputation.
+- Experian Australia.
+This credit information provider can help you track and manage your financial information and correct errors in your credit file.
+You can get a copy of your credit report from them for free within 10 days.
+Anyone in Australia can access their credit file through Experian.

-- Tasmanian collection service - This agency contains a comprehensive credit database on the Tasmanian population, and you can order your credit report from them for as little as $5.50 or get a free copy within 10 days.
+- Tasmanian Collection Service.
+This agency contains a comprehensive credit database on the Tasmanian population, and you can order your credit report from them for $20 or get a free copy within 10 days.
 Businesses can reduce the risk of incurring a bad debt by requesting for up-to-date TSC credit reports.

-- Dun & Bradstreet - This agency can help you ensure the accuracy of your credit report by helping you correct any inaccuracies and ensure your credit file looks attractive to lenders.
+- Dun & Bradstreet.
+This agency deals with personal business credit reporting.
+You can check your own credit report or check various credit reports for businesses.
 You can order and receive your free D&B credit file online within 10 working days or have it sent within a day or two via express post for just $30.

 What information do I need to provide to receive my credit file?

-- Name of the organisation to which you last applied for credit.
+- Name of the organisation that you last applied for credit

 Why is it important to check my credit file?